 For the special purpose of ensuring that a mortgage gets paid, even without an active income, this type of supplementary policy can be added to term or whole life plans by many providers.
 The coverage available with these policies usually comes at higher values due to the high cost of homes, and can be matched to the exact value of an individual’s mortgage, so that if they should die, the death benefit given to their beneficiary will cover all the remaining payments.

 These policies are best for those individuals who have a large amount of long-term debt on their balance sheets.
-A perfect example would be a young couple beginning their lives together by making a down payment on a home and taking on a mortgage for their dream house.

 - Dental, Vision and Other Supplemental Coverage